timrogers/litra-rs/README.md

 ### From a Model Context Protocol (MCP) client

 Running the `litra mcp` command starts a local Model Context Protocol (MCP) server, exposing tools to allow you to control your Litra devices from AI applications and agents.

+**Note**: The latest version, v2.3.0, which introduced MCP support, is not currently available through Cargo.
+If you want to use MCP, please use another installation method.

 #### Usage with Claude Desktop